Revised December 5, 2011

 What can mission-based organizations do to recruit the "right" consultant, whether paid or volunteer, for "tech" related issues, one that will not make them feel out-of-the-loop or out-of-control when it comes to tech-related discussions or the delivery of tech-related services?

 First: write a detailed description of what it is you want as a result of this consultants' work.
 What will success look like for your organization as a result of this consultant's/these consultants' work?
 Think less about how to get there are more about what the end result should look like - for every user of the system or tool to be developed.
-Then sketch out how many hours a week you expect the consultant to work, how many weeks you expect the consultant to commit to the job, documentation the consultant will be required to produce, etc. This must be in writing, to ensure that, once you do choose a consultant, he or she knows exactly what you want and expectations are clear.
+Then sketch out how many hours a week you expect the consultant to work, how many weeks you expect the consultant to commit to the job, documentation the consultant will be required to produce, how long you expect the consultant to support what they develop, etc. This must be in writing, to ensure that, once you do choose a consultant, he or she knows exactly what you want and expectations are clear.
+You can edit it with the consultant you choose, of course.

 Only after you have the task description in writing are you ready to recruit: